Skip to main content

 How Is Rhabdomyosarcoma (RMS) Diagnosed?

 • Imaging studies.
 These will likely include a CT scan, MRI, and maybe an X-ray, bone scan, PET scan, or ultrasound.
-Not only will these tests help find the size and location of the tumor, they also can determine if cancer has spread (metastasized).
+Not only will these tests help find the size and location of the tumor, they also can see if cancer has spread (metastasized).

 • Blood tests.
 Tests such as a complete blood count, liver function panel, and blood chemistries can give important information about how well the liver and other organs are working and make sure the body can handle and process the chemotherapy.
 If the doctor thinks the tumor is related to an underlying genetic condition, some genetic tests also may be done.